HyperTag/documentation/v2/clickstream/destinations/mixpanel.md

     * `Categorized Pages` - This sends a `Viewed (category) Page to Mixpanel.
     * `All Pages` - This causes all `page` calls to be sent to Mixpanel, regardless of how you have customized your pages.
 They will appear as `Loaded A Page` in Mixpanel.

+- `Group Identifier Traits` - What trait Metarouter should use as your Mixpanel “group key” in group calls.
+If, for example, you set this to be company, then “company” will be sent as group_key and the value of traits["company"] will be sent as the group_id.

 - Cookies
     * `Add Cross Subdomain Cookie` - Allows Mixpanel cookiec to be read across all subdomains.
     * `Secure Cookie` - This marks the Mixpanel cookie as `secure`, meaning that this cookie will only be transmitted over https.